scharlau/Story_Generator/README.md

 # README for STORY

 This is a mini adventure story generator that uses the Ruby Faker gem from https://github.com/stympy/faker as part of a 'deliberate practice' coding exercise.

+Faker lets you do things like this to generate different values for variables:

+    @name = Faker::Pokemon.name
+    @quote = Faker::HarryPotter.quote

 You can do this on your own or as part of a pair programming experience.
-Only look at the code here when you're done.
-The goal is to think about how you'd solve this challene, and to work at developing code to make this work.
+Only look at the code here when you're done with your first attempt at the exercise.
+The goal of 'deliberate practice' is to think about how you'd solve this challenge, and to work at developing code to make this work.
 There is no 'correct' version of this code.
 The purpose is deliberate practice.
+The goal is to look at this very simple application done in Rails so that you understand how variables in controllers are shown up in the views you see in the browser.

 The original version of this is based on David Malki's 'The Electro-Plasmic Hydrocephalic Genre-Fiction Generator 2000' work.
 The prototype diagram is at http://wondermark.com/554/ and you can follow a link there to a version written in Javascript and python.
 Look at it later.
-It won't help you with this exercise.
+It won't help you with this exercise in Ruby and Rails.

 To begin this session create a new Rails application with the command: